-A corpse that rises from the dead, usually part of the Voudou tradition of Haiti or Africa (Pm).
+A zombie is a corpse that rises from the dead, usually part of the Voudou tradition of Haiti or Africa (Pm).

 - Professor Quirrell told the DADA class that his foul-smelling turban was a gift from an African prince in exchange for ridding him of a zombie, but no one really believed him since he could not explain how to deal with a zombie, and just changed the subject to the weather (PS8).